khaors/geocompr/main.md

 Spatial operations are a vital part of geocomputation.
 This chapter shows how spatial objects can be modified in a multitude of ways based on their location and shape.
 The content builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
+This is especially true for *vector* operations.
-Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)) and spatial joining (section \@ref(spatial-joining)).
+For instance, we will extend the basics on vector attribute manipulation (covered in section \@ref(vector-attribute-manipulation)) with its spatial counterpart, namely spatial subsetting (covered in section \@ref(spatial-subsetting)) and spatial joining (section \@ref(spatial-joining)).
-This content builds on section \@ref(vector-attribute-manipulation) in the previous chapter.
-Spatial operations on *rasters* include merging and subsetting, covered in section \@ref(spatial-ras).

-The chapter also introduces new concepts that are unique to spatial data.
+Imagine you want to add an attribute of a road (such as the road number or the speed limit) to a municipality polygon.
+Equally, you might want to select all roads of a specific municipality.
+Were we in possession of an ID this would simply repeat the stuff introduced in the previous chapter.
+But if we are missing an ID, then we can still solve these questions using the geographical location of the objects in question.
+But then we might face further questions such as: Should the road completely fall inside the polygon or is it enough if the road simply crosses the municipality or is it even okay if it is within a certain distance of it.
+When posing such questions it becomes apparent that spatial operations differ substantially from simple attribute operations on tabulated data simply because we have to take into account the spatial relationship between objects.
-A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).
+The multitude of spatial neighborhood relationships are described by topological relations, a topic that is explored in section \@ref(topological-relations).
-Spatial operations on raster datasets involve *map algebra* (covered in sections \@ref(map-algebra) to \@ref(global-operations-and-distances)) and raster merging (covered in sections \@ref(merging-rasters)).

 Another unique aspect of spatial objects is distance.
-All spatial objects are related through space and distance calculations can be used to find the strength of this relationship between spatial entities.
+As demonstrated above, all spatial objects are related through space and distance calculations can also be used to find the strength of this relationship between spatial entities (\@ref(distance-relations)).

-Distance operations are covered in sections \@ref(distance-relations) and \@ref(global-operations-and-distances) for vector and raster datasets respectively.
+Naturally, we can also subset *rasters* based on location and coordinates (section \@ref(raster-subsetting)) and merge different raster tiles into one raster (covered in section \@ref(merging-rasters)).
+The most important spatial operation on raster data, however, is *map algebra*.
+Map algebra makes raster processing really elegant and fast (covered in sections \@ref(map-algebra) to \@ref(global-operations-and-distances)).
+Map algebra is also the prerequisite for distance calculations on rasters \@ref(global-operations-and-distances).

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in \@ref(crs-intro) and which will be covered in more depth in Chapter 6.</div>\EndKnitrBlock{rmdnote}